-The assessment and management of physical climate risks is being constantly developed.
+The assessment and management of physical climate risks are constantly being developed.
 In the fund's investment criteria certain areas particularly vulnerable to deforestation due to climate risks have been excluded from its investments.
-The fund actively monitors climate- and non-climate related forest damage and related sustainability risks.
+The fund actively monitors forest damage and associated sustainability risks from the perspective of the climate and other factors.
 For example, hunting clubs that use the fund's forest land have a contractual obligation to report any forest damage they detect to the fund.
 In addition, FSC and PEFC certificates are important tools for managing sustainability risks.